webdjoe/pyshopify/README.md

 To build the dataabse, run the [setup.sql](docker/scripts/setup.sql) script in the `docker/scripts` folder.
 This has only been tested on Microsoft SQL Server 2019 but can easily be adapted for other databases.
 It will set up all of the required tables and stored procedures.

 The `DateDimension` table can be created from the [dates.sql](docker/scripts/dates.sql) script in the [docker/scripts](docker/scripts) fold.
+Credit goes to Aaron Bertrand for this amazing script - [Creating a date dimension or calendar table in SQL Server](https://www.mssqltips.com/sqlservertip/4054/creating-a-date-dimension-or-calendar-table-in-sql-server/)

-Both are ran automatically when running the docker container.
+Both are ran automatically when starting the docker container.

 ## Docker Container